Archibald says she will press funding need during Treasury meeting

 Stormont’s Finance Minister has said she will be pressing for substantive engagement on implementing a new fiscal framework for Northern Ireland during a meeting with the Treasury.

-Caoimhe Archibald confirmed to the Assembly that she would be meeting with Laura Trott, chief secretary to the Treasury in London on Wednesday, when she said she would also raise concerns over the withdrawal of ring-fenced funding for a number of integrated and shared education projects.
+Caoimhe Archibald confirmed to the Assembly that she would be holding a meeting with Laura Trott, chief secretary to the Treasury, on Wednesday when she said she would also raise concerns over the withdrawal of ring-fenced funding for a number of integrated and shared education projects.

 Ms Archibald requested the Treasury meeting following the publication of details of a £3.3 billion financial package drawn up by the UK Government to support the return of devolution in Northern Ireland.